DSRCorporation/hedera-sdk-py/README.md

 # hedera-sdk-py
 [Hedera](https://hedera.com/) SDK in Python

-This is basically a python wrapper of [Hedera SDK in Java](https://github.com/hashgraph/hedera-sdk-java).
+This is essentially a Python wrapper over [Hedera SDK in Java](https://github.com/hashgraph/hedera-sdk-java).

 ## Install